PyFilesystem/pyfilesystem2/docs/source/guide.rst

 This might take a while to run if you have a lot of Python code!

-The ``walk`` attribute on FS objects is instance of a :class:`fs.walk.Walker`, which should be able to handle most directory walking requirements.
+The ``walk`` attribute on FS objects is instance of a :class:`fs.walk.BoundWalker`, which should be able to handle most directory walking requirements.
 It is designed to be customizable, if you do need to further tune the directory walk.

+See :ref:`walking` for more information on walking directories.

 Working with Files
 ~~~~~~~~~~~~~~~~~~